pelias/documentation/add-search-to-a-map.md

 ## Sign up for a Mapzen Search API key

-To use the geocoding service, you must first get a Mapzen Search [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key).
+To use the geocoding service, you must first get a Mapzen [API key](https://en.wikipedia.org/wiki/Application_programming_interface_key).
 Because the search service is shared among many users, an API key is a way to make sure that the performance is acceptable for everyone.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

 1. Go to https://mapzen.com/developers.
 2. Sign in with your [GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/).
 If you have not done this before, you need to agree to the terms first.
-3. Create a new key for Search, and optionally, give it a project name so you can remember the purpose of the key.
+3. Create a new key for this project, and optionally, give it a project name so you can remember the purpose of the key.
 4. Keep the web page open so you can copy the key into the source code later.

 ## Create an index page